joseavel/Mp3Player/README.md

 - coming soon

 A display section for the songs with the following features:
-- loads the songs folder if it exist and display the songs in it (the folder is included in this repository..this will go away when i added the add song functionality to the file menu.)
+- you are able to see the name and duration of each song
 - you are able to click the song you want to play

 A play button: